shehram-tahir/e-commerce-admin/README.md

-# 🛒 E-commerce Admin API – Forsit Backend Developer Task
+# 🛒 E-commerce Admin API – Backend Developer Task

 This is a backend system built with **FastAPI** and **PostgreSQL** that powers an **admin dashboard** for managing an e-commerce platform.
 The system provides insights into sales, inventory, and supports product management operations.